 Rhapsody in West is but one of countless projects to encounter a collision between public and private interest.
 Examples all over the world show community-initiated projects abruptly turned into profitable businesses, and it is of course far from rare to find that the same community that made a project possible in the first place is later excluded from it.
 Take, for instance, POD PYRAMÍDOU, an urban gardening project located on the rooftop terrace of the Slovak Radio Headquarters in Bratislava.
 The project started in summer 2014 as a collaboration between activists and the owner of the building, the Slovak National Radio and Television (RTSV).
 When the organisation Na Streche (Slovak for “on the roof”) found the terrace of the RTSV Tower, the space had been abandoned for years, inaccessible, covered in weeds, graffiti, broken glasses, syringes, and needles.
 The building had previously been listed by the Daily Telegraph as one of the ugliest in the world.
 Eager to revitalise the terrace, RTSV immediately accepted the invitation to collaborate on the project.
 The intervention on the rooftop soon turned into a success story, with institutional entities praising the successful partnership.
 But as soon as the place became popular, RTSV saw opportunities for profit and started to take back control of the space.
 In 2015, RTSV cancelled the contract, and the volunteers, together with their gardeners, trees, and gardening equipment, were evicted from the rooftop to make space for expensive Christmas market stalls.

 A similar turn occurred during the well-known redevelopment of the High Line in New York.
-Originally an elevated rail structure running through Manhattan to carry goods and mail to factories and warehouses, the High Line was abandoned and taken over by vegetation when, in 1999, the community rallied under Joshua David and Robert Hammond to repurpose the structure as a public space.
+Originally an elevated rail structure running through Manhattan to carry goods and mail to factories and warehouses, the High Line had been abandoned and left covered in vegetation when, in 1999, the community rallied under Joshua David and Robert Hammond to repurpose the structure as a public space.
 After an invited design competition, the winning team realised the project in three phases with the involvement of the New York administration.
 The then-mayor Michael Bloomberg and City Council tailored the zoning regulations, granting repurposing of the infrastructure as a park, and creating the conditions to develop the construction in multiple stages.
 What had started as a bottom-up project with strong involvement from the community eventually became a huge real estate success.
-The project generated an unexpected rise in surrounding property prices, resulting in an unprecedented example of gentrification—with the predictable consequence of driving out long-time residents and sparking multiple initiatives to save social housing.
-Depicted by many as a successful example of adaptive reuse thanks to strong collaboration between public and private, the High Line Park can also be seen as a striking symbol of Manhattan’s rising inequality, often driven by an unclear intertwining between public and private interests.
+The project generated an unexpected rise in surrounding property prices, driving out long-time residents and subsequently sparking several initiatives to save social housing in the surrounding area.
+Depicted by many as a successful example of adaptive reuse emerging thanks to strong collaboration between public and private, the High Line Park can also be seen as a striking symbol of Manhattan’s rising inequality, often driven by an opaque intertwining between public and private interests.
 The park, now a major tourist attraction, is not successfully catering to the needs of the community that initially strived to make it happen.
-What is more, it made the whole area less accessible for said community.
+What is more, it made the whole area less accessible for that community.

 These cases demonstrate how difficult it is to support the role of communities when economic interests are at stake.
 In both cases, as well as Rhapsody in West, institutions are unable to honour their commitment to the community.
 Mayors and city councils seem ever ready to praise projects that involve the community, but are very quick to evade their responsibility for safeguarding community participation.
 As already mentioned, the problem starts with the word itself, participation, and its inability to translate into reasonable benchmarks.
 With a focus on the process and not the result, and its complete lack of information on if and how participants will be able to exert an impact, the word participation seems to lend itself well to empty advertising.
 Indeed, words are important, and we should prefer less ambiguous, more result-oriented ones like ‘co-creation’ or ‘co-design’.
 At any rate, not only institutions, developers, and architects should make an effort to define the terms that they use upfront, but communities and those who make efforts to defend them should also be wary of how their work might be used within profit-driven developments.